 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #SamsClubMag #CollectiveBias

 I love to use roasted tomatoes in my sauces.
 Roasting them in the oven brings out the natural sweetness of tomatoes and makes the BEST tasting sauce ever!
-This chunky roasted tomato vegetable marinara sauce with pasta dish is the perfect meal for Meatless Monday (or any day of the week!)
-I enjoy eating meals that don’t have any meat in them, especially for lunches.

 I’ve made just about every type of marinara sauce there is.
 Normally, I included meat, chicken or pork in my sauces, but for today’s recipe, I wanted to focus on one ingredient – fresh tomatoes.
 I adore tomatoes, I grow them in my garden during the hottest summer months and I purchase them in bulk year round, since I use them so often.